tpascarella/sr50/docs/investing/gen-z-investments/cryptocurrency.md

 ## Guides

 <details>
-  <summary>How To Transfer Crypto Off of an Exchange to a Wallet</summary>
+  <summary>Transfer Crypto Off of an Exchange to a Wallet</summary>

-- Send a $10 test transaction to yourself first!
+- Send a $10 test transaction first!
-- Round up to the next factor of 10 to transfer the rest of your crypto.
+- Round up to the next factor of 10 to transfer the rest of your balance.
-  - $10 -> round up to $100 -> round up to $1000 -> etc.
+  - Send $10 -> round up to $100 -> round up to $1000 -> etc.

 </details>